Cannabis Facility Construction in Rochester MN

 Planning a Rochester Cannabis Project?

 TCG delivers cannabis cultivation, processing, and dispensary construction in Rochester MN.
-Active proof of work in Fridley MN today — same team, same crews, same design-build single-source accountability.
+Active proof of work in Fridley MN today, with the same team, the same crews, and the same design-build single-source accountability.